rlingutla/scrumspace/README.md

 ##### Get MongoDB up and running
 Above the root folder ('startup-product-frontend-scrumspace') of the project, create a new folder called scrumspace-data.

-To get MongoDb running, simply run `mongod --dbpath scrumspace-data`.
+To get MongoDB running, simply run `mongod --dbpath scrumspace-data`.

-Then run `node startup-product-frontend-scrumspace/src/server/resetdatabse.js` in order to populate the database with intitial data
+Then run `node startup-product-frontend-scrumspace/src/server/resetdatabase.js` in order to populate the database with intitial data.

 If you then go to `http://localhost:8080/mongo_express/db/scrumspace/`, you should see the initial data in the database.